'Boom' from boat explosion off Auckland's Herald Island felt by residents on shore

-Residents in northwest Auckland are reporting hearing a loud 'boom' before watching a boat moored off the shore go up in flames.
+Residents in northwest Auckland are reporting hearing a loud 'boom' as a big explosion tore through a boat moored off the shore.

 Aucklander Tommy Cook arrived in Herald Island shortly after 7pm after hearing the explosion.